MahanBalooei/eukaryotic-signal-peptide-prediction/6- Deep_learning/README.md

 ---

-## Design Notes

-**Why ESM-2 instead of one-hot encoding?** One-hot encodings treat each amino acid independently and carry no evolutionary context.
-ESM-2 embeddings encode rich co-evolutionary and structural information learned from millions of sequences, allowing the downstream CNN+LSTM to focus on higher-level patterns rather than raw amino acid identity.
-The performance jump from SVM to this model reflects exactly that difference.

-**Why N-terminal truncation at 150 aa?** Signal peptides are N-terminal sequences, typically 16–30 residues long.
-Truncating at 150 aa keeps the model focused on the relevant region, reduces the ESM embedding cost considerably, and avoids diluting the signal with unrelated C-terminal content.

-**Why class-weighted loss?** With ~8:1 negative-to-positive imbalance, an unweighted loss would incentivise the model to predict SP− almost always.
-The `pos_weight` correction restores balance in the gradient signal without requiring any resampling of the dataset.

-**Legacy one-hot encoding functions** are retained in Cell 5 of the notebook for reference but are not called in the pipeline.
-They represent the original baseline approach and are kept for transparency.

----

 ## Notes on Reproducibility

 All random seeds are fixed at `SEED=42` across Python `random`, NumPy, and PyTorch (including CUDA). `cudnn.deterministic=True` and `cudnn.benchmark=False` suppress non-deterministic cuDNN operations.
 Results may differ marginally across different hardware or CUDA versions due to floating-point non-determinism in certain CUDA kernels, but differences should be negligible in practice.

----

-*Part of the LB2 Signal Peptide Prediction Pipeline — Group 7* *Steps: 1 Data Collection → 2 Data Preparation → 3 Exploratory Analysis → 4 Von Heijne Baseline → 5 SVM Classifier → **6 Deep Learning Classifier***